RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Related Works

-RL has become a cornerstone technique for aligning LLMs with human preferences.
-The foundational approach, RLHF, was introduced by OpenAI in InstructGPT~\cite{ouyang2022training}.
-This framework has been widely adopted in models like GPT-4~\cite{achiam2023gpt}, Qwen3~\cite{yang2025qwen3}, and DeepSeek~\cite{liu2024deepseek}.
+Reinforcement Learning (RL), with roots in optimal control and the Bellman equation, has evolved from early dynamic programming and temporal-difference methods to modern deep RL algorithms that have achieved superhuman performance in complex domains.
+Recently, RL has become a cornerstone technique for aligning LLMs with human preferences.
+RLHF was first introduced by OpenAI in InstructGPT~\cite{ouyang2022training}, which has been widely adopted in models like GPT-4~\cite{achiam2023gpt}, Qwen3~\cite{yang2025qwen3}, and DeepSeek~\cite{liu2024deepseek}.
 Subsequent research has expanded RLHF in several directions.
-Reinforcement Learning from AI Feedback (RLAIF)~\cite{lee2023rlaif} reduces reliance on human annotators by using LLMs as preference labelers, demonstrating competitive performance in tasks like summarization and harmlessness.
+RLAIF~\cite{lee2023rlaif} reduces reliance on human annotators by using LLMs as preference labelers, demonstrating competitive performance in tasks like summarization and harmlessness.

-To simplify the complex pipeline of RLHF, DPO~\cite{rafailov2023direct} was proposed, which bypasses explicit reward modeling by deriving an optimal policy directly from preference data via a closed-form solution.
+To streamline RLHF's complex pipeline, DPO~\cite{rafailov2023direct} bypasses explicit reward modeling by directly deriving an optimal policy from preference data.
 Methods like SimPO~\cite{meng2024simpo} and RLOO~\cite{ahmadian2024back} eliminate the need for a reference model, reducing memory overhead while maintaining performance.
 GRPO was initially used in Deepseek-Math~\cite{shao2024deepseekmath} to help LLMs enhance their mathematical capabilities, but it was later widely applied in RLHF as well.